koolamusic/bourbon/_posts/2019-11-03-biology-mother-of-tech.md

 layout: post
 current: post
 class: post-template
-title: Biology, the Mother of Tech
+title: Nature, the Mother of Tech
 excerpt: Birds could fly before the Wright brothers created the plane, Neural networks existed within the deep roots of trees that allow them to share nutrients and communicate
 navigation: True
 tag: ['journal', 'code']